ministryofjustice/laa-secure-document-storage-api/README.md

     uvicorn main:app

 #### Alternative With Pycharm
-If you are in pycharm it should have configured your ide to start the sever  by clicking on the play/debug buttons in the top right
+If you are in pycharm it should have configured your ide to start the sever  by clicking on the play/debug buttons in the top right.

 ### LocalStack S3 setup
 We added a localstack file using docker compose this will help us emulate S3 buckets on our local environments.